 - Antihistamines (H1-blockers) prevent the binding of histamine to the receptor.

-- Anti-leukotrienes act antagonistic to leukotrienes, but for some people, the first try can be disappointing.
+- Anti-leukotrienes act antagonistically to leukotrienes, but for some people, the first try can be disappointing.

-- Cortisone reduces the activity of phospholipase A2 and inhibits the production of interleukins.
+- Cortisone reduces the activity of PLA2 and inhibits the production of interleukins.
 The mechanism is not yet understood.
-Due to this very effective action, it is still the most important treatment for symptomatic asthma.
+Due to its very effective action, it is still the most important treatment for symptomatic asthma.